jfredett/hazel/LOG.md

 Ideally I'll generate something approximating a UML card for each of these types, then I can figure out how to link it all together.

+# 15-JAN-2025

+## 1111 - movegen

+Made a lot of progress on the ruby/treesitter stuff, and integrated `PlantUML` which I really like so far.
+I think I'm at the point where I need to start treating it as it's own thing, but it's still very tied to this project, so I'm not sure I want to move it out of the repo yet.
+I also have a long-term plan to make `hazel` a multi-crate thing, in particular the `ui`, the `types` and this ruby thing (which lacks a name) should all be separate projects, but probably under the same git repo?
+Not sure.

+I know cargo supports this OOB, so I'm gonna take some time soon and work on a prototype of this, but I think the crate split is probably after movegen is done.

+Right now I can generate some UML 'cards' for each of the ADTs in the repo (more or less), there is still some missing information here and there, but the concept is working alright and it's mostly about marshalling things to my internal representation.

+I _would_ like to rewrite a bunch of this in Rust at some point, the ruby is quite slow, but I definitely want to get it producing a diagram with at least all the cards, and maybe adding some relationships where it makes sense.

+## 1456 - movegen

+Two steps back, one step forward on the UML thing, I broke it up, started refactoring to support grabbing fields, and ended up turning a bunch of things off in the meantime.
+I think I'm getting pretty close to the 'just extract it' and maybe even the 'riir' phase of this thing, but for now I'm just going to keep chipping away at it.